Ad Blocker Detected

 Add 200-400 µl of 0.5 × TBE buffer and seal the other end of the tube with the second dialysis tube.
 After that, immerse the dialysis bag into the electrophoresis tank containing electrophoresis buffer.
 The DNA band should be parallel to the electrodes and apply the electric field of 5 V/cm or 100 V.

-You can track the DNA migration using UV lamp.
+You can track the DNA migration using a UV lamp.
 It will take 10-15 minutes for DNA to migrate out of the gel.
 The migrated DNA will adhere to the dialysis membrane towards the positive end.
 It will stay inside but will not migrate out of the dialysis bag.

 Gently reverse the direction of the current to knock the DNA off of the dialysis membrane.
 After that, collect the buffer from the tube and extract the DNA using phenol/chloroform extraction and ethanol precipitation.
 Dissolve the precipitated DNA in an appropriate volume (10 µl) of TE buffer or water.

 The DNA pellet is small in amount and may not be visible.
 The final purified sample can easily be used in downstream applications.
-Though it seems an easy process, agarose gel extraction using dialysis bag is not that easy protocol.
+Though it seems an easy process, agarose gel extraction using a dialysis bag is not that easy protocol.
 It is time-consuming and still involves phenol/chloroform extraction followed by ethanol precipitation.

 Using DEAE-Cellulose paper strip

 Agarose gel extraction using DEAE-cellulose paper strip is a combination of electroelution as well spin column.
 In this procedure, make a slit immediately below the band of desired DNA fragment using a surgical blade.
 But don’t remove the band just make a slit below it.
 After that, cut a small piece of DEAE-cellulose paper of size 3 mm x 10 mm (same size to the slit).